The transition support network

 Centrelink’s Financial Information Service offers free, unbiased financial information about your redundancy package and Government assistance.
 For information on this service call a Financial Information Service officer on 13 23 00.

 Disability Employment Services helps people with disability, injury or health condition get ready to look for a job, find a job and keep a job.
-To find out if you are eligible for these services, call a JobAccess Adviser on 1800 464 800 or visit the JobAccess website.
+To find out if you are eligible for these services, visit the JobAccess website.

-The Skills for Education and Employment programme provides language, literacy and numeracy training to job seekers who find it hard to get work.
+The Skills for Education and Employment program provides language, literacy and numeracy training to job seekers who find it hard to get work.
 For more information contact your jobactive provider.

 The Adult Migrant English Program provides basic tuition in the English language.
-For more information and to find out if you are eligible for this assistance call 13 18 81.
+For more information and to find out if you are eligible for this assistance visit the Department of Home Affairs website.

 If you have recently lost your job and believe you have not received the entitlements you are owed, the Fair Work Ombudsman can help you recover your outstanding entitlements.
 For information on this service call the Fair Work Info Line on 13 13 94.